 Your partner says “no thank you” to fads.
 Knows all the details of your family traditions.
 Asks a vintage furniture dealer for the real story behind that hand-carved poster bed.

 - When Anna Bario and Page Neal decided to design engagement rings at Bario Neal, they showed that “traditional” doesn’t have to mean “unadventurous” by creating the Avens Round Diamond Ring.
-Clients can personalize the adaptable classic too: The Avens Raw Diamond Ring version is perfect for someone who leans to vintage.
+Clients can personalize the adaptable classic too: The Avens Raw Diamond Ring version is perfect for someone who leans vintage.

 - The Allium Octad Diamond Ring gets stately flair with an octagon-shaped setting, and our Myrtle Ring takes your solitaire game up a notch with its dash-of-drama prongs.

 - An antique cut for the center diamond in our Soma Rose Cut Diamond with Champagne Halo Ring brings history.
 The rose cut has been around since the 1500s.
 A pave of champagne diamonds around the diamond spills onto the band for sophisticated shimmer.
-If you’re looking for a simpler design, our Eternity Bands can be personalized with a gemstone in your partner’s favorite color.
+If you’re looking for a simpler design, our eternity bands can be personalized with a gemstone in your partner’s favorite color.

 - For an engagement ring without a diamond or colored gemstone: Our Milla Bands, like the Milla Thin Band and the Milla Shoulder Hammered Narrow Band and all of our classic bands, match even the most understated styles while still making a pretty statement.